kvinay7/interview-preparation/Spring.md

         return dataSource;
     }

+    // SessionFactory injected into DaoImpl class to perform database transactions.
     @Bean
     public LocalSessionFactoryBean sessionFactory() { // SessionFactory is a central factory class that creates Session instances, which are used to interact with the database.
 It is a heavyweight object, so it's typically created once and reused throughout the application.
         LocalSessionFactoryBean sessionFactory = new LocalSessionFactoryBean();